Automorphisms of the Torelli complex and the complex of separating curves: Introduction

-The conclusion of these two theorems for closed surfaces is due to Brendle-Margalit \cite{bm}.
-Our proof of these theorems for surfaces of genus at least two partly follows their argument using sharing pairs and spines.
-When the genus of $S$ is equal to one, there exists no sharing pair in $S$.
-In the case of $S_{1, 3}$, we look at pentagons in $\calt(S_{1, 3})$ and hexagons in $\calc_{s}(S_{1, 3})$, which are cycles of minimal length.
-The case of $S_{1, p}$ with $p\geq 4$ is proved by inductive argument on $p$.
+Theorem \ref{thm-jo-comm} for closed surfaces is due to Brendle-Margalit \cite{bm}, \cite{bm-add}.
+Our proof of Theorems \ref{thm-tor-comm} and \ref{thm-jo-comm} for surfaces of genus at least two partly follows their argument using sharing pairs and spines.
+On the other hand, if $S$ is a surface of genus one, then there exists no sharing pair in $S$.
+We examine the case $S=S_{1, 3}$ through pentagons in $\calt(S)$ and hexagons in $\calc_s(S)$, which are cycles of length five and six, respectively.
+Afterward, we prove Theorems \ref{thm-tor-comm} and \ref{thm-jo-comm} for $S=S_{1, p}$ with $p\geq 3$ by induction on $p$.